Internships at DPD

 An opportunity to grow

-The Department of Public Defense offers full-time summer internships to law students who have completed their second year of law school.
+The Department of Public Defense offers full-time summer internships (paid, subject to budget approval) to law students who have completed their second year of law school.
 We're looking for students with a demonstrated commitment to social justice and advocacy on behalf of indigent persons.
 In return, students receive courtroom experience, excellent training, and mentoring by skilled public defenders.
 When possible, our summer interns appear in court (under close supervision) and represent clients at bond hearings, motion hearings, even at trial.
+We offer internships in nearly all of DPD’s practice areas, including criminal defense (misdemeanor and felonies), juvenile defense, family defense, involuntary treatment (civil commitment), and sex offender commitments.
 All this, while living in or near Seattle, a lively city surrounded by mountains and water.
 It's a great place to spend the summer.

 Staff attorneys Reid Burkland and Lauren Conner recently met with potential interns in Los Angeles.